sabrinanicc/ls_eval/README.md

-**Step 2: Right cliek AccuracyAssesment script > properties > Source and set source to the location in which you saved the python script.
+**Step 2: Right click AccuracyAssesment script > properties > Source and set source to the location in which you saved the python script.**

 ![TEST](Step3.PNG)

-**Step 2: Open AccuracyAssesment script and input data, run.
+**Step 2: Open AccuracyAssesment script and input data, run. **

 ![TEST](Step4.png)